 Quality metadata should document the provenance, coverage, and potential biases of data used to train algorithmic components.
 This parallels existing requirements to document sampling frames and auxiliary information but extends to training sets that may be external to the NSO and subject to different quality regimes.
 For LLM-based coding tools, documentation should specify labelled training corpora, annotation procedures, and the representativeness of occupational or industry text relative to the target population.
 For nowcasting applications, it should specify which populations and behaviours are captured by alternative data sources—and which are systematically missing.
 When pre-trained models are used, documentation should acknowledge what is unknown about the original training data.

 This represents a new form of standardisation within official statistics quality reporting.
 The broader ML governance literature has developed templates such as "datasheets for datasets" (Gebru et al. 2021) and "model cards" (Mitchell et al. 2019) that provide structured documentation of training data and model characteristics.
-These templates offer a starting point, but adapting them to official statistics contexts—where representativeness, coverage, and longitudinal stability have specific meanings—remains a work in progress.
+These templates offer a starting point, but adapting them to official statistics contexts where representativeness, coverage, and longitudinal stability have specific meanings remains a work in progress.
+In practice, the allocation of documentation responsibilities will depend on the source of the training data and the nature of the algorithmic component.
+When NSOs use pre-trained models provided by commercial vendors, they should expect suppliers to furnish basic documentation on training data composition, preprocessing steps, and known limitations, ideally specified as part of procurement agreements.
+When NSOs train models on externally acquired data (e.g., administrative records or transaction data), documentation of any preprocessing performed by the data holder before transfer should be requested as part of data access.
+Where such documentation is unavailable, as may be the case with foundation models, NSOs should document what is unknown and assess the implications for output quality.
+The development of standardised templates for training data documentation, analogous to the datasheets and model cards discussed above, could facilitate this process across NSOs and support comparability of quality assessments.

 5.2 Algorithmic transparency within the statistical chain